l5shi/ONNX_TUTORIAL/README.md

-# generate_ONNX
+# ONNX_TUTORIAL
-This repository is used to transfer network information into ONNX format.
+This repository is used to build ONNX model from scratch.